 Many of the clients I see who are separated or considering divorce report that sex was a major issue in their relationship.
-Not enough, not satisfying or enjoyable, too much, too little, too fast, too slow, only when drunk, feels like a chore, they feel their partner does not deserve it, no romance, not sexy.
+Not enough, not satisfying or enjoyable, too much, too little, too fast, too slow, only when drunk, feels like a chore, they feel their partner does not deserve it, no romance, not sexy, many women told me that they even got information at betterbodyhq to see if their vagina was the problem, maybe it wasn’t attractive enough to their husbands.
 Every one of these is sad and painful for both parties.

 Some couples just accept the situation and do nothing about it, often until it is too late to recover.
 I had a client who was 26 years old.
 She had been married for three years and was seeing me about a completely different problem.
 The topic of good sex came up in one of our sessions and she said, “After the first year, I lost interest in it.
 I guess this is part of every married couple’s life”.
 I was shocked to hear her say that.
 I told her that I have been married for over 25 years and sex life should definitely only get better.

 The hardest thing is to work with couples who love each other very much and are feeling a lot of pain around the topic of sex.
 Just listening to them express the pain makes me understand why they would sometimes rather separate than having to deal with the insult, shame, and feeling of inadequacy that comes from putting it all out in the open.